Comprehensive Economic and Trade Agreement: Visa disputes

+Current status

 Canada and the EU have a long history of economic co-operation.
 Comprising 28 Member States with a total population of over 500 million and a GDP of €13.0 trillion in 2012, the European Union (EU) is the world's second largest single market, foreign investor and trader.
 As an integrated bloc, the EU represents Canada's second largest trading partner in goods and services.
 In 2008, Canadian goods and services exports to the EU totalled C$52.2 billion, an increase of 3.9% from 2007, and imports from the EU amounted to $62.4 billion.

 According to Statistics Canada, the EU is also the second largest source of foreign direct investment (FDI) in Canada, with the stock of FDI amounting to $133.1 billion at the end of 2008.
 In 2008, the stock of Canada's direct investment in the EU totalled $136.6 billion, and the EU is the destination of 21.4% of Canadian direct investment abroad.
 According to Eurostat, the EU identified Canada as its third largest destination and its fourth largest source of FDI in 2007.